-The Heart Rhythm Society’s 38th Annual Scientific Sessions, May 10-13 at the McCormick Place in Chicago, IL will convene the finest clinicians, scientists, researchers and innovators in the field of cardiac pacing and electrophysiology.
+The Heart Rhythm Society’s 39th Annual Scientific Sessions, May 9-12, 2018 at the Boston Convention and Exhibition Center in Boston, MA will convene the finest clinicians, scientists, researchers and innovators in the field of cardiac pacing and electrophysiology.
 Together We will explore new possibilities and immerse ourselves in this outstanding community of professionals dedicated to improving the care of patients with heart rhythm disorders.

-Allied Professionals can build an itinerary from more than two dozen sessions with everything from full-day forums, hands-on demonstrations, abstracts, rapid fire cases, and networking luncheons.
+Allied Professionals can build an itinerary from over two dozen sessions ranging from forums, demos, abstracts, rapid fire cases, and luncheons.